azukiapp/azk/docs/content/en/troubleshooting/README.md

    ```sh
    sudo pfctl -f /etc/pf.conf; sudo pfctl -e
    ```

 Thanks to [pow](https://github.com/basecamp/pow/wiki/Troubleshooting#dns) for the troubleshooting tips. :)

-##### `azk agent start` doesn't connect to docker

-In case you make changes to azk's VM through VirtualBox, some errors might happen the next time you try to execute `azk`.
-For example, it may give you an error message regarding the state of the VM being "Saved", "Running", or simply not connect to docker.
-To solve this issue:

-- Remove azk's VM:

-`azk vm remove`

-- List VirtualBox dhcp services:

-`VBoxManage list dhcpservers`

-- Remove them:

-`VBoxManage dhcpserver remove --netname [NetworkName]`

-- List the configured network interfaces:

-`VBoxManage list hostonlyifs`

-- Remove them:

-`VBoxManage hostonlyif remove [Name]`

 ##### I'm experiencing slowness when running an application with azk in my Mac.
 What might be the cause?